 Many of you probably remember the heated debate that ensued Friday night and then again on Saturday morning, particularly between Nick Faldo and Brandel Chamblee.
 Faldo argued that Woods should withdraw, on the basis that’s what Bobby Jones would do.
 Chamblee was harsher in his assessment and just wanted Woods DQ’d.

 Prior to the third round, the Committee ruled that Woods would receive a two stoke penalty and be allowed to continue.
-Two years ago, the Rule was amended to allow a degree of leniency in exceptional cases such as this one.
+The Rule was later amended to allow a degree of leniency in exceptional cases such as this one.

 Before the King was the King